-Retained Firefighters are men and women who operate ‘on-call’ and respond to emergency calls via a pager from their home or place of work at any time of the day or night.
+Retained Firefighters operate ‘on-call’ and respond to emergency calls via a pager from their home or place of work at any time of the day or night.

 They provide vital fire and rescue cover often in remote and rural communities, protecting local people and businesses in the area they live in from fire and other emergencies.
 Not only will those who become retained Firefighters be performing a highly valuable role in their local area, but they will be taught vital life-saving skills that will be of real benefit to them as individuals.